 This got me thinking about real estate and VALUE FOR MONEY

 There are some agents out there that follow the more traditional approach that is spawned by a lack of systems, strategies, and knowledge; therefore, they are not highly skilled and have very little to offer in the way of cutting-edge sales, service, and experience.
 You then get the agents that have been highly trained with a step-by-step system and have developed their skill to get sellers the highest and best price in the shortest amount of time while giving the very best level of service and a premium experience.
 When comparing the commissions between the two, you could say that the uneducated agent who cannot negotiate their fees would offer around 30% less to make it attractive compared to the highly skilled agent who is a great negotiator and able to get what he or she deserves.
 So even if the traditional agent sells the property and saves the seller $3-$4k on the commissions, it would have likely cost the sellers more than $10k in the sale price.
 Not only that, but the process would also have taken a lot longer and been much more frustrating and painful for the seller without receiving quality service, feedback, and communication.

 So, knowing all of this, what VALUE FOR MONEY do you perceive your business to be, and can you differentiate yourself from other agents?

-If you’re looking for the systems, strategies, and training to take your business to the next level, make sure you register now for my upcoming How to KEEP BOOMING in a Disruptive Decade seminar or webinar.
+If you’re looking for the systems, strategies, and training to take your business to the next level, make sure you register now for my upcoming FREE half-day Real Estate Brilliance webinar.